Feed their Ambition

 Baby eczema can feel overwhelming and stressful for parents.
 It’s a common challenge in early parenthood that can easily catch parents off guard.

-Eczema often shows up in the first year of life1, however mild baby eczema is usually manageable with the right care.
+Eczema often shows up in the first year of life,1 however mild baby eczema is usually manageable with the right care.
 Understanding what it looks like and spotting potential triggers can be great first steps in caring for your little one’s skin.

 In this article, we’ll explore what eczema is, common causes, how eczema in a baby typically appears, and some simple ways to help manage the symptoms.
 We’ll also discuss the connection between eczema and other allergies.
 Let’s take a closer look.